tobihagemann/tobihagemann.github.io/_posts/2012-10-24-the-right-way-handling-ipod-playback.md

 ---
 layout: post
-title: "The right way handling iPod playback"
+title: "The Right Way Handling iPod Playback"
 date: 2012-10-24
 ---
 I am pretty unhappy with the current implementation of audio handling in Spectrum Run.
 In fact a lot of games have mediocre or really bad audio handling.
 I'm talking specifically about dealing with iPod playback.
 I don't know if it's just me, but sometimes I want to hear my own music while playing games.
 And I want the possiblity to switch to the ingame music instantly.
 No stupid fade ins and fade outs (don't get me wrong, I love smooth transitions, but this one is just annoying).